 Conclusion

 Is it OK to microwave paper bowls?
-Yes—provided you choose kraft paper soup bowls or biodegradable sugarcane (bagasse) bowls verified for microwave use.
-These fiber-based containers deliver superior heat retention, leak resistance, and true end-of-life compostability, making them the best paper bowls for hot soup in today’s sustainability-focused market.
+Yes—provided you choose kraft paper soup bowls or biodegradable sugarcane (bagasse) bowls that are clearly verified for microwave use.
+Material alone is not enough; buyers should also check coating type, lid design, food-contact testing, PFAS status, and supplier microwave-use guidance.

 References